thelia/thelia.github.io/en/documentation/loop/index.md

 Loops are the most convenient feature in Thelia for front developers.
 Already there in Thelia's first version, they deserved a makeover for Thelia v2.

-Loops allow to gather data from your shop and display them in your front view.
+Loops allow to get data from your shop back-end and display them in your front view.
 In Thelia v2, loops are a <a href="http://www.smarty.net" target="_blank">Smarty v3</a> plugin.

+From Thelia 2.4.0, when an unknown loop type is found in a template, no exeption is thrown in production mode, and an error is added to the log.
+In development mode, the exception is thrown as before.
+This way, disabling a module will no longer break a front office where this plugin's loops are used.

 ### Classic loop